nikosdarzentas/playground/README.md

 demo server: http://bat.infspire.org/arrest/interrogate/demo/</br>
-> _The demo server currently only provides access to pre-processed clonality + MRD data (click on blue button when you visit), i.e. we limit access to the ‘processing’ panel and to the functionalities of the ‘file’ panel (see below for more on panels).
-Please contact us at bat@infspire.org if we can help by e.g. providing an account on our servers._
+> _The demo server currently only provides access to pre-processed data (click on blue button when you visit), i.e. we limit access to the ‘processing’ panel and to the functionalities of the ‘file’ panel (see below for more on panels).
+Please contact us at bat@infspire.org if we can help, e.g. by providing an account on our servers._